SatelliteShorelines/CoastSeg/README.md

    3. Run the command below:

-  - ⚠️ This will clear out anything you have written to the `certifications.json` make sure to save that file to a new location then move it back when you're done upgrading
+  - **WARNING** This will clear out anything you have written to the `certifications.json` make sure to save that file to a new location then move it back when you're done upgrading

   ```
          git fetch origin